 Legal and Regulatory Considerations

 As privacy-enhancing technologies become more prevalent, they may attract scrutiny from regulators and law enforcement agencies.
-Bitcoin users who prioritize privacy may need to know the legal implications of using Silent Payments, especially in jurisdictions with strict anti-money laundering (AML) and know-your-customer (KYC) regulations.
+Bitcoin users who prioritize privacy may need to know the legal implications of using Silent Payments, especially in jurisdictions with strict anti-money.
+The laundering (AML) and know-your-customer (KYC) regulations.
 It remains to be seen how Silent Regulators will perceive payments and whether any restrictions will be placed on their use.

 The Future of Bitcoin Privacy and Silent Payments